Directional asymptotic cones of groups equipped with bi-invariant metrics: Example: The free group

-We start by recalling several elementary facts about the free group $\Free(A)$.
+\begin{void} Let us recall several elementary facts about the free group $\Free(A)$.
 Let $w$ be a word in the alphabet $A \sqcup A^{-1}$.
-We will write $|w|$ for the {\em length} of the word $w$, i.e the number of letters in the alphabet $A \sqcup A^{-1}$ appearing in it.
-We call $w$ {\em reduced} if it contains no subword of the form $aa^{-1}$ or $a^{-1}a$ which we call an {\em elementary relation}.
+We will write $|w|$ for the {\bf length} of the word $w$, i.e., the number of letters in the alphabet $A \sqcup A^{-1}$ appearing in it.
+We call $w$ {\bf reduced} if it contains no subword of the form $aa^{-1}$ or $a^{-1}a$ which we call an {\bf elementary relation}.
 The elements of $\Free(A)$ are equivalence classes of words and each is represented by a unique reduced word.
 Any word $w$ may be reduced by successively eliminating elementary relations; The resulting reduced word is independent of the order elementary relations are eliminated.

 At this stage it is worthwhile to highlight some elementary facts related to this process of reduction.
-Let us fix terminology and say that a {\em sequence} in a word $w$ is just a collection of symbols (letters) in $w$, while a {\em subword} or an {\em interval} is a sequence of consecutive symbols in $w$.
-Clearly, the reduced form of $w$ is obtained by removing a collection of symbols from $w$, which forms a disjoint union of intervals in $w$.
+Let us fix terminology and say that a {\bf sequence} in a word $w$ is just a collection of symbols (letters) in $w$, while a {\bf subword} or an {\bf interval} is a sequence of consecutive symbols in $w$.
+Clearly, the reduced form of $w$ is obtained by removing a collection of symbols from $w$, which form a disjoint union of intervals in $w$.
 In the sequel we will use repeatedly the following observation.
 Consider a sequence $u$ in $w$.
 Let $w-u$ denote the word obtained by removing the symbols in $u$ from $w$.
-Then the reduced form of $w-u$ is obtained from $w$ be the removal of $i$ disjoint intervals whose union contains the symbols in $u$.
+Then the reduced form of $w-u$ is obtained from $w$ by the removal of $i$ disjoint intervals whose union contains the symbols in $u$.
 Clearly, $i \leq |u|$.

 Suppose that $w,u$ are reduced words.
 Their concatenation $wu$ may or may not be reduced.
 It is not reduced only if an elementary relation appears at the juncture.
 In this case the reduction sequence of $wu$ is unique and it is obtained in a unique way by successively removing an elementary relation at the juncture.
 Thus, $w=w'v$ and $u=v^{-1}u'$ for some suffix $v$ of $w$ and $w'u'$ is the reduced form of $wu$.